Lady Marmalade's Minutes

 I’m actually a VIP (Very Important Puss).
-My momma and poppa took part in leasehold enfranchisement, so they now own the freehold to my flat.
-It has already increased the value of the property, I heard Momma say, so I’m now even more important.
+My mum and poppa took part in leasehold enfranchisement, so they now own the freehold to my flat.
+It has already increased the value of the property, I heard mum say, so I’m now even more important.

 The agenda was overly long, as per usual.
 It included choosing new doormats, replacing mirrors in the hall, raising objections to a planning application to build a basement next door, and discussing progress on the new communal boiler.
 The old boiler was the size of the QE2 (I’ve no idea what that is) and contained asbestos (no idea either, but it sounds very bad).
 Work is proceeding on the new boiler, Poppa assured the committee, but he’s not sure why it’s going more slowly than planned.

 Well, that one’s easy.
 It’s because the lonely old biddy at number 4 got Rambo the heating engineer to pop over every single afternoon last week to make her tea and buttered toast.
 She’s a cunning old thing, and no mistake.

 I was pretty parched by that stage of the meeting, and nobody had put out any drinks for me.
 But the Muslim couple from the top floor flat had glasses of water instead of wine, which was fine by me.

 Honestly, these meetings try to cover too many topics.
 Cats in their infinite wisdom know that it’s unhealthy to try to do too much at once, which is why we do just one thing at a time, and then only when we feel like doing it.